 Public relations - Building good relationships with the company’s various publics by obtaining favorable publicity, building up a good "corporate image," and handling or heading off unfavorable rumors, stories, and events.

-Let's talk a little bit about the Public Relations (PR) function and how it should be a critical element in your marketing plan.
+Let's talk a bit about the Public Relations (PR) function and how it is a critical element in your marketing plan.
 We will also take a look at a few examples.

 What is Public Relations?

 Public Relations, or PR, is the overall term for marketing activities that raise the public's consciousness about a product, service, individual or issue.
 In short, PR is the management of a company's public image that helps the public understand the company and its products.

 Public relations is most effective when it is viewed as a strategic management function supporting the business goals of the organization.
 PR can use all the same communications tools as in other areas of marketing.

 A healthy public relations strategy must permeate all aspects of the business.
 The PR mechanism itself exists in all organizations--whether formally managed or not.
 Every communication to the outside world (and even the world inside your organization!) creates an impression, causes an emotional reaction, or makes a statement about who you are and what values you hold dear.
 Managing those impressions, reactions, and statements should be taken seriously by operating within a carefully planned, executed, and measured PR strategy.